 How to Manage Urinary Incontinence Naturally with Lifestyle Changes

-bladder control training caring for someone with incontinence drinks to avoid with incontinence foods to avoid with incontinence incontinence management natural incontinence treatments SPC underpads stress incontinence treatment treatment for stress incontinence urinary incontinence treatment for elderly
+bladder control training caring for someone with incontinence drinks to avoid with incontinence foods to avoid with incontinence incontinence management natural incontinence treatments urinary incontinence treatment for elderly

 What lifestyle changes can help manage urinary incontinence?

 Managing urinary incontinence naturally is possible.
 There are several lifestyle and diet changes you can take in order to avoid urinary leaks and multiple bathroom trips.
 You should not let urinary incontinence affect your quality of life.
-Instead, try the urinary incontinence treatments listed below to help control your urges to go to the bathroom and reduce accidental bladder leaks.
+Instead, try these urinary incontinence treatments to help accidental bladder leaks.

-By scheduling your bathroom visits, you will practice bladder training techniques that will help you gain better control over your pelvic muscles.
-This will limit the frequency of having urges to pee and allow you to not have to go to the bathroom as frequently.
-When you go to the bathroom, make sure to empty your bladder until you feel there is no urine left to pee.
-This will help you stay on track with your scheduled bathroom visit and resist the urge of having to use the bathroom for a couple drops of urine.
+By scheduling bathroom visits, you will practice bladder training techniques that will help you gain better control over your pelvic muscles and limit frequent urges to pee.
+Make sure to empty your bladder completely.
+This will help resist the urge of using the bathroom for a couple dribbles of urine.

 Practice Kegel Exercises to Strengthen Your Pelvic Floor Muscles

 Kegel exercises help strengthen the muscles that control your bladder, bowels, and rectum.
-Also known as lower pelvic floor muscle training, practicing these exercises can help you better control urges to go to the bathroom and prevent other incontinence problems.
+Practicing lower pelvic floor muscle exercises can help limit trips to the bathroom for incontinence management.

 Exercise and Try to Lose Weight

 Exercising is a great way to keep healthy and minimize stress incontinence symptoms.
-Stress incontinence occurs when certain activities put pressure on the bladder, such as laughing, coughing, sneezing, and lifting heavy objects.
-If you are overweight or obese, exercise can also help reduce the pressure on your bladder due to the extra weight.
-Starting with light exercise, such as walking around the neighborhood or dipping in a swimming pool, can help you get in the habit of exercising.
+If you are overweight or obese, exercise can help reduce the pressure on your bladder.
+Light exercise, such as walking around the neighborhood or dipping in a swimming pool, can help you get in the habit of exercising.

 Familiarize Yourself with the Medications You Are Taking